 Massage, on the other hand, can be taught to pet parents.
 Here, you apply targeted pressure to affected areas.
 As with human massage, the goal is to release tension and reduce pain.
 As an extra advantage, you will learn more about how his body works and when he is hurting.
 Best of all, this is a great way to spend time with your pet while making it feel better.
 Then, you can let your dog retreat to its soothing dog bed while you watch TV or make dinner.

 Medications can help

 Finally, comforting an arthritic pet often involves adjustments to the set up in your home.
-For instance, you might decide to add stair treads to your steps.
+For instance, you might decide to add stair treads or a ramp to your steps.
 These allow the dog to get more traction going up and downstairs, relieving the effects of mobility issues.
-This way, they can move to their comfy dog bed upstairs while you sleep and back down in the morning.
+This way, they can move to their memory foam dog bed upstairs while you sleep and back down in the morning.

 Another adaptation that you might consider is changing to a fur orthopedic dog bed designed for pets with arthritis and pressure points.
 Made of orthopedic memory foam, our rectangular nap mats cushion a dog's bones and joints more than a traditional egg crate base.